MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 - To authorize users, two attributes in Azure AD are used: **proxyAddresses** and **userPrincipalName**.

 - The **Azure AD proxyAddresses** attribute stores all email addresses for an account and can be populated in different ways.
-For example, a user in Office 365 that has an Exchange Online mailbox will automatically have an email address that is stored in this attribute.
+For example, a user in Office 365 that has an Exchange Online mailbox automatically has an email address that is stored in this attribute.
 If you assign an alternative email address for an Office 365 user, it is also saved in this attribute.
 It can also be populated by the email addresses that are synchronized from on-premises accounts.

-    Azure Information Protection can use any value in this Azure AD proxyAddresses attribute if the domain has been added to your tenant (a "verified domain").
+    Azure Information Protection can use any value in this Azure AD proxyAddresses attribute, providing the domain has been added to your tenant (a "verified domain").
 For more information about verifying domains:

     - For Azure AD: [Add a custom domain name to Azure Active Directory](/active-directory/active-directory-add-domain)